 There has been ongoing interest in advanced access as waiting times for routine healthcare have lengthened over time, potentially leading to concerns about negative health outcomes and emergency department overuse.
-Participating providers and IPA/medical groups that use an Advanced Access Program contend that it reduces patient wait times, improves continuity of care, and reduces missed appointments.
+Participating providers, PMGs and IPAs that use an Advanced Access Program contend that it reduces patient wait times, improves continuity of care, and reduces missed appointments.

-Conversely, Blue Shield Promise requires participating providers and IPA/medical groups give written notice to Blue Shield Promise no more than 30 calendar days after a provider stops offering advanced access appointments to ensure compliance with Section 1367.03(d) and Rule 1300.67.2.2(b)(1), (c)(5)(I), (d)(2)(E) and (h)(6)(D) concerning Advanced Access verification requirements.
+Conversely, Blue Shield Promise requires participating providers PMGs, and IPAs give written notice to Blue Shield Promise no more than 30 calendar days after a provider stops offering advanced access appointments to ensure compliance with Section 1367.03(d) and Rule 1300.67.2.2(b)(1), (c)(5)(1), (d)(2)(E) and (h)(6)(D) concerning Advanced Access verification requirements.